One unit of credit equals four semester hours.

 A course on the identification and treatment of individuals with autism.
 A brief historical overview will be included.
 Characteristics and learning styles of individuals with autism will be examined.

-CSD 245 Survey of Communication Sciences and Disorders: Educational Settings
+CSD 245 Introduction to Communication Sciences and Disorders: Educational Settings

-CSD 246 Survey of Communication Sciences and Disorders: Medical Settings
+CSD 246 Introduction to Communication Sciences and Disorders: Medical Settings

 A broad introduction to human communication sciences and organically based communication disorders as they are experienced in medical settings.
 Spring Term; January Term in odd years.

 An introduction to applied linguistics as a foundation for speech, language and hearing sciences.
 The course emphasizes concepts of how language is structured, how meaning is conveyed, and how language varies across occasions and groups.
 It addresses the scientific method and language analysis in applications for research and clinical practice in the assessment and treatment of language disorders.